 NIJ has helped police practitioners understand the changing nature of risk when it comes to advancing tools to identify crime hot spots and developing other advanced crime analysis technology, such as risk terrain modelling.
 To that end, NIJ hosted a crime forecasting “challenge” — a competition for forecasting-algorithm developers.
 We can apply these same concepts to community corrections — attempting to model the unique conditions that trigger reoffending.
 In much the same way that police departments monitor immediate trends in crime and call data, community supervision officers can monitor various streams of data on individuals’ fluid risk for reoffending.
 This understanding could help community supervision officers better identify scenarios likely to trigger the commission of a new crime for each person in their caseload.
 More importantly, new community supervision technology could alert officers to crime as it is occurring.

 The availability of data, along with the analytical tools to make sense of the information, has advanced to a level where it may be possible for community supervision officers and clinicians to assist struggling individuals in their time of greatest need.
-When community supervision officers have the ability to practice their craft with offenders (i.e., engage in RNR programming and form prosocial mentoring relationships), they can make positive differences in their lives.
+When community supervision officers have the ability to practice their craft with individuals under supervision (i.e., engage in RNR programming and form prosocial mentoring relationships), they can make positive differences in their lives.
 It is ironic that something as impersonal as “big data” can actually help connect those in need with the people best suited to helping them.